 In addition, the use of a reagent for a particular process may be covered by one or more patents relating to the reagent itself, the use of the reagent for the particular process, the performance of that process or the equipment required to perform the process.
 Typically, reagent suppliers, who are either the patent holders or their authorized licensees, sell the reagents along with a license or covenant not to sue with respect to such patents.
 The license accompanying the sale of a reagent often purports to restrict the purposes for which the reagent may be used.
 If a patent holder or authorized licensee were to assert against us or our customers that the license or covenant relating to a reagent precluded its use with our systems, our ability to sell and market our products could be materially and adversely affected.
-For example, the current applications of our BioMark system, which represented 41% of our product revenue in 2007, involve real-time polymerase chain reaction, or PCR, reactions.
+For example, the current applications of our BioMark system, which represented 43% of our product revenue in 2007, involve real-time polymerase chain reaction, or PCR.
 The primary producers of reagents for PCR reactions are Applied Biosystems and Roche Diagnostics, who are our direct competitors, and their licensees.
-These PCR reagents are sold pursuant to limited licenses or covenants not to sue with respect to patents held by these companies.
-We do not have any customers for use with our systems, or that these patent holders will not seek to enforce their patents against us, our customers, or suppliers.
+These PCR reagents are typically sold pursuant to limited licenses or covenants not to sue with respect to patents held by these companies.
+We do not have any contractual relationship with Roche Diagnostics or Applied Biosystems regarding these PCR reagents, and we cannot assure you that these reagents will continue to be available to our customers for use with our systems, or that these patent holders will not seek to enforce their patents against us, our customers, or suppliers.